obertscheiderfhwn/RTMsim/paper.md

 3. Comparison of the simulated flow front position for a complex annulus filler-like part with the simulated flow front position with Ansys Fluent and comparison of the simulated filling pattern with results from a myRTM simulation.

 4. Validation with experimental data from a radial permeameter experiment with two patches with different in-plane permeability and porosity levels.
 This comparison and guidelines for performing reliable filling simulations (e.g. mesh refinement) will be discussed in a follow-up paper.

+Most of the test cases are so-called numerical permeameter experiments, see e.g. [@Fauster.2019].
+The third test case is a filling study of a typical composite part which is manufactured using RTM, see [@barandun].

 \autoref{fig:pic1} and \autoref{fig:pic2} show the validation results for cases 1, 2 and 3.